colymba/GridFieldBulkEditingTools/README.md

 ## Usage 2
 Same as 1 but you can specify which Image field to use and which fields are editable
-$imageField: The name of the image field to use (should have 'ID' at the end: If your relation is set has 'MyImage' => 'Image', the parameter should be 'MyImageID')
+$imageField: string: The name of the image field to use (should have 'ID' at the end: If your relation is set has 'MyImage' => 'Image', the parameter should be 'MyImageID')
-$editableFields: An array of db fields name that will be editable like array('myTextField', 'myVarcharField', 'myEnumField')
+$editableFields: array: list of db fields name as string that will be editable like: array('myTextField', 'myVarcharField', 'myEnumField')

 		:::php
 		$config->addComponent(new GridFieldBulkImageUpload( $imageField, $editableFields ));